IshaantNandu/website/templates/blogs/skyDrive.md

 ## Schematic 3
 ![Schematic 3](/static/images/schemdist3.png){.schem}
 This is the most fun part- choosing clipping diodes.
 Some are like chocolate, while others are like coffee or vanilla.
-Like [stated above,](#understand)
+Like [stated above,](#understand) these